rackerlabs/support-how-to/content/office-365/add-a-domain-in-office-365.md

 ### Add a domain in Office 365

-After you have [created your Office 365 tenant with Rackspace](/how-to/office-365/#create-your-tenant-id/) and [added the product licenses](/how-to/add-an-office-365-license/) you need, you can set up your domain in the Office 365 portal.
+After you have [created your Office 365 tenant with Rackspace](/how-to/office-365/set-up-office-365/) and [added the product licenses](/how-to/add-an-office-365-license/) that you need, you can set up your domain in the Office 365 portal.

 1. Log in with your Office 365 Administrator credentials at [portal.office.com](portal.office.com).